 Photography by Claire Cottrell

 When we first connected with Shu Hung and Joe Magliaro, it was in 2012 through their store Table of Contents in Portland, Oregon known for its seasonal themes, collaborations, and experience in forward thinking taste.
 As one of the first stockists and supporters of Building Block, Shu and Joe's space represented to us the possibility of a seamlessness between work, life, art, design, and fashion.
-Access to these worlds in the precious pre-Instagram era (enter exasperated voice of age "this was blog-days!") meant taking the time to cultivate a community through genuine narrative and exchange of interests between friends.
-The idea that a store could extend the retail environment into a dialogue with other fields rather than be only about commerce is still a reference point for us after almost a decade.
+Access to these worlds in the precious pre-Instagram era meant taking the time to cultivate a community through genuine narrative and exchange of interests between friends.
+The idea that a store could extend the retail environment into a dialogue with other fields rather than focus only on commerce is still a reference point for us after almost a decade.
 And although TOC doesn't exist as a traditional brick and mortar retail store anymore, it maintains its integrative spirit as a design studio and framework for the couple's ideas.

 Flash forward to 2020, where we have a conversation with Shu and Joe about returning to live in New York, where they are now in their creative careers, and why the act of collecting can open up possibilities.